FAQs

 PLACEMENT OF SIGNS

-Signs in Public Right-of-Way
+Signs in Public Right-of-Way (including number allowed)

 The right-of-way is typically the area that includes the sidewalk, planter strip, and street.
 Please contact the Code Compliance Division for placing signs in the right-of-way.